MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Draw the Image: Multiple Formats Implementation
 -----------------------------------------------

-The following graph illustrates the drawing of an image (draw, rotate, or scale) in another image or display buffer (to draw a shape, see :ref:`section_buffered_image_fp_drawinto`).
+The following graph illustrates the drawing of an image (draw, rotate, or scale) in another image or display back buffer (to draw a shape, see :ref:`section_buffered_image_fp_drawinto`).
 This graph gathers both graphs :ref:`draw in a custom image <section_buffered_image_fp_drawinto>` and :ref:`render a custom image <section_buffered_image_drawer_custom_fp>`.

 .. graphviz:: :align: center